All Wheel Drive Viscous Clutch

 (AWD) All-wheel drive vehicles are controlled by an electronic control module, vacuum, or viscous fluid.
 They use viscous couplings to provide additional stability.
 Viscous couplings have a thick fluid contained between a series of plates.
 One set of plates is attached to one axle, and the other set is attached to the other axle.

-When the AWD vehicle is operating under normal conditions, the plates and the thick fluid are turning together at the same speed.
-It's not until the two axles are spinning at different speeds, such as when a tire breaks loose and begins to spin, that the unit transfers more torque to the slower axle.
-The faster disks are dragging the thick fluid that drags the other disks along with it.
+When the AWD vehicle operates under normal conditions, the plates and the thick fluid converge at the same speed.
+When the two axles are spinning at different speeds, such as when a tire breaks loose and begins to spin, the unit transfers more torque to the slower axle.
+The faster disks are dragging the thick fluid that drags the other disks.
 This action transfers torque to the other axle.

 Most viscous couplings can be tested with a bench vise.
-Place the unit in the soft jaw vise being careful not to damage the case.
-Install the driveshaft on the companion flange and use a foot-pound torque wrench to apply torque to the other end.
+Place the unit in the soft jaw vise, careful not to damage the case.
+Install the driveshaft on the companion flange.
+Use a foot-pound torque wrench to apply torque to the other end.
 Measure the turning torque required to spin the axle.
 These torque measurements are typically around 25-35 foot-pounds.
 Check with the vehicle manufacturer's specifications before proceeding.